Easy Ways to Take Your Mane From Thin

 - Velcro rollers

-The end result is a style that is visibly thicker and fuller looking – as you can see for yourself from the before and after shots.
+The end result is a more voluminous style that is visibly thicker and fuller looking – as you can see for yourself from the before and after shots.

 Nine Quick Fine Hair Tips and Tricks

 #1: It’s a given that fine hair needs plenty of TLC.
 Fail to do so and you could end up with a head full of frizzy, flyaways, with split ends galore.
 Seriously.
 And with all the other things working against it, who needs fine locks with problems like that?
 (Which is also why you might want to pay close attention to the hair care tips that follow.)

 #2: A common mistake is to put on the styling products too soon.
 Fine hair needs to be dry enough for the products to work.
 Use your blow dryer, sans nozzle, to get your hair about 75% dry before applying styling products.

 #3: Earlier it was mentioned you could use highlights to give your hair some depth.
 Add in subtle lowlights too and suddenly you’ve got some three dimensional action working that gives your mane a real shot in the arm.
 Apply a volumizing foam to top it off to maximize the look.